d13sl0w/VehicleDetection/README.md

 Here's an example result showing the heatmap from a few different frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:
 ![alt text][video_frames]
 ---